willthames/devops-singapore-2016/slides/sources/02-variables.md

 vars, but the capability exists.

-`vars_prompt` is useful if you need to provide a variable at run time - e.g. a password for a service and don't want to source it from a vaulted file.
+`vars_prompt` is useful if you need to provide a variable at run time &mdash; e.g. a password for a service and don't want to source it from a vaulted file.